 Each year, five to seven million dogs enter shelters; and every day, a U.S. soldier commits suicide.
 Graham Bloem, a dog trainer with strong ties to the U.S. military, pondered these statistics and knew he could do something to help.
 Recently he founded Shelter to Soldier, a private San Diego non-profit organization whose mission is to train carefully selected shelter dogs and place them with U.S. military veterans afflicted with post-traumatic stress disorder (PTSD) in need of a companion service dog.

 “When I heard about this organization and its mission, I was compelled to act,” said Henry Schubach, president and founder of Schubach Aviation.
 “Here was an opportunity to support two causes that are important to us: dogs and veterans.
-We’re looking forward to partnering with Shelter to Soldier in 2013 to help them rescue otherwise unwanted dogs and turn them into needed companions to our returning veterans who might be struggling to re-enter normal life here in our community.”
+We’ve enjoyed a partnership with Shelter to Soldier since 2013 and have helped them rescue otherwise unwanted dogs and turn them into needed companions to our returning veterans who might be struggling to re-enter normal life here in our community.”

 In addition to the monetary donations, Schubach Aviation will partner with Shelter to Soldier to host fundraising events, and also promote the organization through the company’s strong media relationships.

 “I’m thankful to Schubach Aviation for coming forward as a financial partner, and helping to raise community awareness of our organization’s mission and successes,” said Bloem.
 “Their support will go a long way to specially train, house, and feed the selected shelter dogs, as well as cover medical care, equipment, travel, and grooming costs.
 More important, Schubach Aviation is helping us save dogs’ lives and the lives of our local veterans.”